Managing trauma

 Physical activity is a powerful coping tool.
 Exercise not only boosts mental health by releasing endorphins but also helps decrease symptoms of anxiety and stress.

-For instance, a study indicated that 20-30 minutes of aerobic exercise, three times a week, can significantly lower tension and enhance mood.
+Just 20-30 minutes of aerobic exercise, three times a week, could significantly lower tension and enhance mood.
 Activities such as walking, jogging, or participating in yoga can be effective outlets for stress.

 3. Creative Expression